Universality for bond percolation in two dimensions: Universality of arm exponents

 \subsection{The arm exponents}

-Let $k \in \NN$ and $\si\in\{0,1\}^k$.
-The arm event $\Arm_{\si}(N,n)$ is empty if $N$ is too small to support the existence of the required $j$ disjoint paths to the exterior boundary of the annulus $\Ann(N,n)$.
-As explained in \cite{Nolin} for example, for each $\si$, there exists $N=N_0(\si)$ such that the arm exponent (assuming existence) is independent of the choice of $N \ge N_0(\si)$.
+Let $k \in\NN$ and $\si\in\{0,1\}^k$.
+The arm event $\Arm_{\si}(N,n)$ is empty if $N$ is too small to support the existence of the required $k$ disjoint paths to the exterior boundary of the annulus $\Ann(N,n)$.
+As explained in~\cite{Nolin}, for example, for each $\si$, there exists $N=N_0(\si)$ such that the arm exponent (assuming existence) is independent of the choice of $N \ge N_0(\si)$.
 We assume henceforth that $N$ is chosen sufficiently large for this to be the case.

 It is a significant open problem of probability theory to prove the existence and invariance of arm exponents for general lattices.
-This amounts to the following in the present situation.
+This amounts to the following in the present situation. \begin{conj} Let $\bp\in[0,1)^3$ be self-dual.
+For $k \in\NN$ and a colour sequence $\sigma\in\{0,1\}^k$, there exists $\rho= \rho(\sigma,\bp) >0$ such that